10 In-Demand Vocational Fields in Indianapolis

 - Delivery truck drivers—207

 4. Healthcare Practitioners, Technicians, and Support Workers

 Of Indiana's top 20 largest employers, five of them are healthcare organizations operating within the city.
-Indiana University Health (formerly known as Clarian Health) employs over 8,000 Indianapolis and area residents alone.6 It is projected that there will be an average of 3,829 openings every year in the health industry across the region.
+IU Health University Hospital employs over 13,000 Indianapolis and area residents alone.6 It is projected that there will be an average of 3,829 openings every year in the health industry across the region.
 And that is a good thing because Hoosiers require a substantial amount of medical services.
 Just consider these stats:7

-- As of 2014, seven percent of adults had cardiovascular disease, and 10 percent had diabetes.
-And 14 percent of the state's population was living with a disability.
+- As of 2016, over seven percent of adults had cardiovascular disease, and over 11 percent had diabetes.
+And almost 14 percent of the state's population was living with a disability.

 It is clear that Indianapolis and area healthcare organizations are going to require medical professionals at all levels.
 Whether you want to work in a medical office or directly with patients, the opportunities are likely going to be available.
 Take a look at some of the possibilities:

-- Medical and clinical laboratory technologists and technicians—125
+- Medical and clinical laboratory technologists and technicians—157

 There are more than 4,600 manufacturing and production companies operating across the state.
 The products that they produce include the following: